ItsJuanito/CPSC-449-Project-1/README.md

   - users.py: Contains main functionality for creating users and authenticating users as well.
   - timelines.py: This file includes functionality for posting tweets and getting different timelines of tweets.
   - schema.sql: Includes the tables and input data used for testing the program.
-  - Procfile: Holds functionality to run the program with "foreman".
+  - Procfile: Holds comands to run the program with "foreman".
   - api.cfg: Contains the database name.

 # What To Install Before Running